 - pale or blue lips, fingernails, or skin

-- fear or nervousness
+- Anxiety or irritability

-- itching skin or rash
+- hives or welts, itching skin, or rash

 For Healthcare Professionals

-Applies to chlorpheniramine / hydrocodone: oral capsule extended release, oral liquid, oral suspension extended release
+Applies to chlorpheniramine / hydrocodone: oral capsule extended release, oral liquid, oral suspension extended release.

 More about Novasus (chlorpheniramine / hydrocodone)